 On the other hand, there are recent technological advances that make the Star Trek scenario ever less fantastic.
 There are now a few attempts at earthquake early warning systems in the world.
 Consider that you don't really need that much advance warning in order to be able to save some lives: even a minute would in many cases provide time to get out of buildings onto open ground, get people out of elevators, shut down some utilities, slow trains, give surgeons a moment to withdraw scalpels,etc. Places such as Mexico, Japan and California already have in place sensors (not nearly enough, however) along fault lines that will give you a bit of warning if you are some distance away from the epicenter.
 The warning system works when sensors in the ground detect the first signs of earth movement, known as P waves, which travel at the speed of sound.
 The more damaging shaking, called the S waves, lag behind at a slower speed.
 The P waves will thus give you one minute warning (sent to home computers and personal cellphones, electronically, (at the speed of light) if you are 12 miles (20 km) from the epicenter.
 The greater the distance from the epicenter, the more time centers of population would have to prepare.
 Obviously, if you are right at the epicenter, you will have no warning.
 Also, a group of NASA and university scientists at JPL released a study in April 2003 on the feasibility of forecasting earthquakes from space.
 Their report outlines a 20-year plan to deploy a network of satellites—the Global Earthquake Satellite System (GESS).
 The system would use Interferometric-Synthetic Aperture Radar (InSAR) to monitor fault zones around the world.
 InSAR combines two radar images of a given tectonic area in a process called "data fusion" in order to detect changes in ground motion at the surface.
 This technique is sensitive enough to detect slow ground motions as tiny as 1 mm per year, letting scientists see the tiny motions and contortions of land around a fault line in detail, figure out where points of high strain are building up, and infer when stresses in the Earth's crust have reached a dangerous level.

-Other potential uses of
+Other potential uses

-satellite technology involve looking for surges in
+of satellite technology involve looking for surges in

 infrared (IR) radiation.
 Such surges indicate thermal

-anomalies, changes in ground temperature, that have
+anomalies, changes in ground temperature, that have been

-been detected before earthquakes.
-Also, there appear
+detected before earthquakes.
+Also, there appear to be

-of these phenomena are potentially detectable using
+phenomena are potentially detectable using satellite-based

-satellite-based sensors of sufficient sophistication.
+sensors of sufficient sophistication.
+Of the

-Of the three—tectonic motion, IR surges, and magnetic
+three—tectonic motion, IR surges, and magnetic

-fluctuation—the first seems to be the most reliable,
+fluctuation—the first seems to be the most reliable, at

-at least so far.
+least so far.